Are Dates Good for People With Diabetes?

 GI is another factor to consider while seeing the suitability of dates for diabetics.
 The GI of a food reflects its effects on blood glucose levels.
 Foods causing faster and higher spikes in glucose levels have greater GI values.
 To compare, food with a lower GI reduces the glucose spikes.
 Doctors consider foods having a GI value under 55 to be low-GI food products.

-The average GI of dates is 42, and hence, it is a low-GI food.
-It is also safe for diabetic patients when consumed within limits.
+The average GI of dates is 42; and hence it is a low GI food.
+It is also safe for diabetic patients when consumed in limits.
 The GL considers the serving size of a particular food item while computing its effects on blood glucose.

 To identify a food’s GL, multiply its GI by the quantity of carbs it consists of and divide it by 100.
 Hence, two dried dates (48 g) consist of 36 g of carbs.
-And this gives them a GL of 17, which adds to a medium GL.
-Now let’s know if are dates safe for diabetics.
+And, this gives them a GL of 17, which adds to a medium GL.

 Summary